Security For Bikes

 Shed crime is on the rise - Bike stores are obvious targets for thieves!

-Fortunately, improving security of metal sheds and of items within them is not that difficult.
+Fortunately, newer bike stores tend to have much better design and, for those older/other stores that need improvement, improving security of metal sheds and of items within them is not that difficult.

-This one has been fitted with improved locks.
-Unfortunately, this shed was subsequently defeated by a thief as the attachment points for all of the locks were very poor, using only thin metal and were therefore very vulnerable to attack with various tools.
-The result, shortly after, can be seen below.
+Sadly, the attachment points for the locks have historically sometimes been very poor, perhaps using only thin metal and thus leaving them very vulnerable to attack with various tools.

-These photos show the effect a thief had on the same shed above.
-All of the locks were disconnected from the hasps/plates by simply snipping the poor quality fittings.
-This was likely done with small bolt croppers in a fairly silent and quick attack, despite the shed being in someone's front garden!
-The higher-quality locks achieved very little in this case as the thief didn't attack them and instead went for the weak points, which were the fittings.
+The owner of one shed came to us many years ago for help after all of the locks were disconnected from the hasps/plates by simply snipping the fittings.
+This was likely done with small bolt croppers in a fairly silent and quick attack, despite that particular shed being in someone's front garden!
+The locks themselves had been upgraded but that achieved very little in this case as the thief didn't attack them and instead went for the weak points, which were the fittings.
 Snipping these fixings allowed the thief to open the lid on the shed.
 If items were not independently locked inside the shed, the thief would likely have helped himself.

 Metal Bike Shed Tip #1: Secure the door/lid!

 Trying to keep a thief outside the shed is the first aim as, if you succeed, further deterrents are just extras that will hopefully never be tested.
-This is easier said than done on most metal sheds as the manufacturers often skimp on metal thickness around the fixings and the hasp arrangement, such as it is, can be quite easy for a thief to attack, as shown above.
-It is still worth using a decent lock at each locking position, but do not rely on this alone (as evidenced by the photos above).
+This is easier said than done on some metal sheds if they have minimal metal thickness or reinforcement around the fixings.
+This can mean the hasp arrangement can be quite easy for a thief to attack.
+It is still worth using a decent lock at each locking position, but you may not want to rely on this alone.

-Beware: Even with good locks, a lot of commercial metal bike stores are not really that secure at all!
+Beware: Even with good locks, some commercial metal bike stores, especially older ones, may not really be that secure at all!

 Metal Bike Shed Tip #2: Use a security anchor inside the shed, as well as any locks on the outside!